 They've been embarrassed of us.

-You know, a lot of us have pick-up trucks and guns, and it makes it makes it tough to go to Republican convention while all the hicks showing up at the same time want to get into our parties.
+It makes it tough to go to Republican convention with all these hicks showing up at the same time wanting to get into our parties.

 And the reason that these people will be attracted is because we've got a candidate that's more likable as a liberal than their candidate is.

-But the here, this is why I say, Chris, that this election is not is a referendum on Obama.
+But this is why I say, Chris, that this election is a referendum on Obama.

 This is going to be an up or down on Obama.